LAKERS TOGETHER: Find out how we're moving forward.

 If I have an injury/disability can I enroll in a FIT class?

 If you are unable to complete or are concerned about registering for a course because of your abilities or disabilities or an injury, we will do everything we can to accommodate your individual situation.
-Please contact the FIT course administrator, Karol Tiemersma, for more information: firstname.lastname@example.org or 331-8890.
+Please contact the FIT Program Coordinator, Karol Tiemersma, for guidance: firstname.lastname@example.org or 331-8890.

 Do I need a textbook or specific equipment?